Introduction

 Ready to see how the planets show up in your chart?
 You’ll need your exact birth time and location to calculate accurate planetary positions - especially for the Moon, which changes signs every 2-3 days, and your house placements, which shift every few hours.

 The planets are always moving, creating new patterns and awakening different parts of your chart.
-Understanding these cosmic actors is the first step toward using astrology as a practical tool for self-awareness and timing.
+Understanding them is the first step toward using astrology as a practical tool for self-awareness, relationship reflection, planning, and timing.